 So how did that happen?

-How SEO works is that these search engines look at the words you have typed, that is, your query, and lists out the best content for your query, starting from the most relevant content to the least.
+How SEO works is that these search engines look at the words you have typed, that is, your query.
+Based on those words (aka, keywords) it lists out the best content for your query, starting from the most relevant content to the least.

-In this example, my query is “louboutin shoes”, and as you can see in the image above, one or both of these 2 words have been liberally used in the page link, page title, and description.
+In this example, my query is “louboutin shoes”.
+As you can see in the image above, one or both of these 2 words have been liberally used in the page link, page title, and description.

 Now here are a few more of the search results for my query:

-As you can see, my search terms have not been included in these search results, as liberally as compared to the first search result.
+As you can see in the image above, my search terms have not been included in these search results, when compared to the previous image.
 None of the search terms appear in the page link.
 They only appear in the title and description.

 This is a simple example of how SEO works.